|Artillery - Canada, French Guns

 After approximately two weeks of manoeuvring and sporadic fighting, the final engagement occurred on 8 July 1760.
 When surrender became inevitable, Captain Giraudais of the Machault ordered all hands to remove as much cargo from the ships as possible.
 With a dwindling powder supply and with water in its hold, the Machault was defenceless and the order was given to abandon and scuttle it.
 The Bienfaisant suffered the same fate and later in the day the British boarded and burned the abandoned Marquis de Malauze.
 The Battle of Restigouche was a turning point in Canadian history.
 Montreal, denied its much-needed supplies and morale booster, now had neither the means nor the will to attempt to re-take Quebec City or properly defend itself.
 In short, the loss of the fleet contributed to the British conquest of New France (Beattie and Pothier 1977: 6).
 During the summer of 1967 a brief survey of the Machault was carried out by the Archaeological Research Division of Parks Canada.
 In the winter of 1968-69 a comprehensive magnetometer survey preceded an extensive three-year underwater project lasting from the 1969 through the 1971 field seasons, which yielded the vast majority of recovered artifacts.
 The cutting and raising of some of the ship's timber occurred in 1972, along with minor artifact recovery (see Zacharchuk and Waddell 1984). ("Artillery from the Machault, an 18th Century French Frigate", by Douglas Bryce, Studies in Archaeology, Architecture and History, National Historic Parks and Sites Branch, Parks Canada, Environment Canada, 1984, Ottawa)

-French Cast Iron 12-livre Smoothbore Muzzleloading Gun, salvaged from the Machault with fleur-de-lys on the barrel and a large letter P on the cascable, mounted on a British 24-pounder iron garrison carriage, in the No. 1 position.
+French Cast Iron 12-livre Smoothbore Muzzleloading Gun, salvaged from the Machault with fleur-de-lys on the barrel and a large letter P on the cascable, mounted on a British 24-pounder iron garrison carriage, in the No. 1 position (far right as you stand behind the guns).
 5-inch bore (12.6-cm).

 French Cast Iron 12-livre Smoothbore Muzzleloading Gun, with anchors on the barrel, F on both trunnions, mounted on a British 24-pounder iron carriage, in the No. 3 position.
 5-1/2-inch bore (14-cm).